The France wine company JPM Owner “Jean-Pascal Noirault” Interview

 What is “WSET” ?

 WSET stands for Wine & Spirit Education Trust.
-It is an educational institution of alcohol and has its headquarters in London, Britain.
-It is a global organization which arranges courses and exams in the field of wine, spirits and sake and is regarded as one of the world’s leading providers of wine education for professionals and wine aficionados/connoisseurs.
-Not only people involved in alcohol distribution around the world, but also a lot of industry professionals and general wine lovers take the international examination.
+It is an educational institution based in London, UK, specializing in wine and spirits.
+WSET is a global organization that offers courses and exams in wine, spirits, and sake, and is recognized as one of the world’s leading providers of wine education for both professionals and enthusiasts.

 Biography